DeutscheSoft/aes70explorer/README.md

       node server.js [tcp:<IP>:<PORT>]

+It is possible to disable mdns discovery and the ability for clients to add manual devices using the web interface with command line options.

 # License

 The AES70 Explorer is available under the terms of the GNU General Public License version 2.